HL7/US-Core/input/pagecontent/conformance-expectations.md

 There are two different ways to implement US Core:

-1. Support one or more US Core Profiles
+1. Profile Only Support:  Systems may support *only* the US Core Profiles to represent clinical information
-1. Conform to one or more US Core Profiles
+1. Profile Support + Interaction Support: Systems may support *both* the US Core Profile content structure *and* the RESTful interactions defined for a resource.

-#### Supporting a US Core Profiles
+#### Profile Only Support

-Systems may support only the resources as profiled by US Core to represent clinical information.
-They are using the profile's content model without any expectations to implement the the US Core transactions.
+Systems may deploy, and support, only one or more US Core Profiles to represent clinical information.
+They are using the profile’s content model without any expectations to implement the US Core interactions.

 An example scenario would be a server using only the [FHIR Bulk Data Access (Flat FHIR)] approach to export resources needed for the US Core Data for Interoperability.
-For this server, the US Core transactions are unnecessary.
+For this server, the US Core.interactions are unnecessary.

 To support a US Core Profile, a server: